pezkuwichain/pezkuwi-sdk/substrate/utils/frame/benchmarking-cli/src/block/README.md

 measures how accurate this prediction was by executing a block and comparing the predicted weight to its actual resource usage.
 It can be used to measure the accuracy of the pallet benchmarking.

-In the following it will be explained once for Polkadot and once for Substrate.
+In the following it will be explained once for Pezkuwi and once for Substrate.

-## Polkadot # 1
+## Pezkuwi # 1
 <sup>(Also works for Kusama, Westend and Rococo)</sup>

-Suppose you either have a synced Polkadot node or downloaded a snapshot from [Polkachu].
+Suppose you either have a synced Pezkuwi node or downloaded a snapshot from [Polkachu].
 This example uses a pruned ParityDB snapshot from the 2022-4-19 with the last block being 9939462.
 For pruned snapshots you need to know the number of the last block (to be improved [here]).
 Pruned snapshots normally store the last 256 blocks, archive nodes can use any block range.